Flutter Dynamic expansion tile for group data

 I created this package and published it.
 If you don’t want to create the code yourself you can download it.

-grouped_expansion_tile | Flutter Package
+grouped_expansion_tile | Flutter package

 Expansion Tile for grouped data